Use this form to report any concerns about a student's behavior.

-Resources are available for Reporting Sexual Harassment under the University’s Title IX Sexual Harassment Grievance Procedure on the Sexual Harassment Prevention & Education website.
+Information about reporting sexual misconduct, the process related to sexual misconduct, and resources available under the university’s Title IX Sexual Harassment Grievance Procedure can be found on the Sexual Harassment Prevention & Education website.

 Misconduct for which students are subject to disciplinary action, up to and including suspension or expulsion from the University will generally fall into the following categories.
 These standards are separate from those prohibited under the University’s Sexual Harassment Grievance Procedure under Title IX, which will be processed via the procedure outlined in that document (see Appendix F).
 Any formal reports of Sexual Harassment must be reported to the University’s Title IX Coordinator.
 Information can be found through the University’s Equal Opportunity & Outreach Office.
 Reports made to the Title IX Coordinator may be dismissed under the Sexual Harassment Grievance Procedure, and referred for investigation of potential violations of the student conduct code, including those below, which will be processed through the student conduct process.

 Respect for persons means acting to enhance the safety, well-being and freedom to allow all persons to pursue their legitimate aims.
 This is inclusive of all University Community Members and non-community members.
 Respect for property means recognizing not only the ownership rights of persons and of the University, but also the dependence of all on the availability and preservation of necessary facilities and equipment.

 Interpersonal Misconduct: No student shall assault, threaten, harass, stalk, haze or otherwise physically or psychologically abuse any other person or themselves, on or off campus, including a University or city official acting in the line of duty.
 This shall include but not be limited to:

 Standard A. Subsection 2.
 Standards related to Non-Title IX Sexual Misconduct